 These timely, actionable insights can also be deployed through customer service employees directly.
 If a customer calls to cancel their subscription, insights can help a customer service representative determine what type of offer would most entice them to stay.
 For instance, if the data shows that this customer has subscribed to the NFL game TV package in the past, offering it to them again for a discount could cause them to stay longer, thus increasing company revenue in the long run.

 Right-time insights also encapsulate live data collected through social media.
-By using social listening and reputation monitoring to determine what a target audience is talking about can help marketers understand their needs and respond to them accordingly.
+By using social listening and brand reputation monitoring to determine what a target audience is talking about can help marketers understand their needs and respond to them accordingly.

 As data and marketing intelligence becomes smarter and more specific to customer needs and expectations, marketers are better able to craft campaigns, content and a better customer service experience.
 This leads to better engagement, lower return rates and higher conversions.
 At the same time, by making customers feel more heard and valued, brands are strengthening trust and loyalty.